 We believe students should have sturdy protective cases, and we recommend that students lock computers in their lockers when not using them.
 Students should also be aware of their surroundings and keep their laptops safe in their backpacks.
 We also encourage students to regularly back up data to a cloud-based service, such as their Microsoft OneDrive (at no cost with their educational Microsoft Office 365 account), and that they back up their personal data to their own cloud-based service (e.g., Dropbox, Google drive, Apple iCloud, etc.) or to an external storage device.
 Additionally, students should have a means to back up their les and software on a regular basis.

 Please check with your insurance agent in regards to home-owner’s insurance or an coverage plan that covers accidental damage, liquid damage, loss/theft, and malfunctions.

-If you have questions about purchasing a computer, please feel free to reach out to Mr. Danny Pasawongse, Director of Information Technology, at (619) 423-2121 extension 110 or firstname.lastname@example.org
+If you have questions about purchasing a computer, please feel free to reach out to Mr. Danny Pasawongse, Chief Technology Officer, at (619) 423-2121 extension 110 or firstname.lastname@example.org